 Odor control is accomplished using compost-bed biofilters that act as biological odor scrubbers.
 These have their greatest value when drawing air through the piles—rather than blowing air into them—when ammonia is present.

 The final product is sold wholesale to landscaping contractors who sell retail to the public.

 It is recommended for use as an amendment for top soil, potting soil, nurseries, golf courses, land reclamation projects, humus for sandy soils, and vegetable gardens.
 It is about 60% biosolids and 40% wood product.

 Compost contains essential micro-nutrients and looks, smells and has a texture similar to commercial soil conditioners.
 Although compost fertilizer values (N, P & K) may be less than chemical fertilizers, their release is slower and may be more beneficial.
 The organics in compost provide valuable water retaining capabilities in soil.
 Representative properties of compost are:

 C.E.C., meq/100 grms 69

 Coeur d’Green™ meets all U.S. Environmental Protection Agency regulations for unrestricted use in the areas of agriculture, agronomy, and horticulture.
 It may be used on vegetable gardens of all types.
 The product is regulated under the city’s wastewater discharge permit and is regularly tested for toxicants and for pathogenicity.
 The low levels of toxicants and pathogens qualify our product as Class “A” by the E.P.A.

 Coeur d’Green™ is a registered trademark to the City of Coeur d’Alene, Idaho.
 TM#13504.
 Coeur d’Green™ is also licensed with the State of Idaho as a soil amendment product.
 Certificate #2640.

 Compost Plant Profile

-For guided group tours of either the compost facility or the advanced wastewater treatment plant, contact the Office of the Superintendent at the address found on our Administration page.
+For guided group tours of either the compost facility or the advanced wastewater treatment plant, contact our main office at the phone number found on our Administration page.